Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Network Slice Planner

 The \gls{RB} allocation problem is formulated in Eq.~\eqref{eq:obj_function}.
 The optimization variables are the slice-level \gls{RB} allocations $\{N_s^{RB}\}_{s \in \mathcal{S}}$, which indirectly determine the per-flow delay bounds.
 An auxiliary variable $\zeta$ captures the maximum normalized delay bound across all flows.
-The objective is to find a slice-level allocation that maximizes $\zeta$ subject to per-flow \gls{QoS} and cell-capacity constraints:
+The goal is to characterize feasible slice-level allocations under per-flow \gls{QoS} and cell-capacity constraints, while favoring margin-tight solutions in which the worst-case normalized delay remains as close as possible to unity without exceeding it:

 The first constraint enforces compliance with the target delay bounds, while the second limits the total allocated \glspl{RB} to the available cell capacity.
-Maximizing $\zeta$ yields a margin-tight slice-level allocation, where radio resources are provisioned just sufficiently to satisfy all per-flow delay requirements.
+In this formulation, maximizing $\zeta$ under $\zeta \le 1$ favors margin-tight slice-level allocations, where radio resources are provisioned just sufficiently to satisfy all per-flow delay requirements without over-provisioning.